 Jacqueline Broad is an Associate Professor of Philosophy in the School of Philosophical, Historical, and International Studies at Monash University, Melbourne, Australia.
 She is also a Fellow of the Australian Academy of the Humanities.
 Her area of research expertise is early modern women’s philosophy.

-She is also the author of The Philosophy of Mary Astell: An Early Modern Theory of Virtue (2015), A History of Women’s Political Thought in Europe, 1600-1700 (2009, with Karen Green), and Women Philosophers of the Seventeenth Century (2002).
+She is also the author of The Philosophy of Mary Astell: An Early Modern Theory of Virtue (Oxford University Press, 2015), A History of Women’s Political Thought in Europe, 1600-1700 (Cambridge University Press, 2009, with Karen Green), and Women Philosophers of the Seventeenth Century (Cambridge University Press, 2002).

 For a full bibliographical list of her books and articles, with downloadable copies of her work, please click on the Publications tab.

 To contact her, please email: jacqueline [dot] broad [at] monash [dot] edu